 #4 – Ask for help.

 Let’s say, you need to get from point A to B in the shortest amount of time.
-Would you try to run to your destination, or would you rather use a vehicle like a motorcycle or car?
+Would you try to run to your destination, or would you rather use a vehicle like a motorcycle or a car?

 Such is the concept of growth.
 The ego-mind has us believing that we should have all the answers and that it’s shameful to ask for help.
-But really, if you don’t want to delay the process and experience more frustration or burnouts, start learning to ask for help.
+But really, if you don’t want to delay the process and experience more frustration or burnout, start learning to ask for help.
 Spirituality doesn’t have to be about martyrdom or glorifying one’s suffering.

 Start asking the Universe for help.
 Start asking for answers and guidance.
 And let the Universe show up for you.